ECCC-MSC/open-data/docs/msc-data/obs_radar/readme_radar-odimh5-datamart_en.md

 * __YYYYMMDD__ : Year, month and day
 * __RADAR_ID__ : Radar identifier, a 5 letter code in capital letters (see list below).

-A history of several weeks is kept in this directory.

 __Note__:

 * A [list of radar sites](https://collaboration.cmc.ec.gc.ca/cmc/cmos/public_doc/msc-data/obs_radar/radars_list.pdf) is available.
 This list will be updated regularly.